Blake-Dowling/Logic_Gate_Neural_Network/README.md

 Noticed a significant improvement in accuracy when initializing weights to small nonnegative numbers.
 This also resolved the issue of becoming stuck in a loop when switching between gate types.

 Utilization may be imporoved by multithreading the feed function, which is run once for each parameter adjustment in order to calculate phi.
 If this is done, the neural object's parameters must not be changed until after the loss function is performed, and the feed function must be able to take a copy of an argument vector as a parameter instead of using the nerual object's set parameters.

+Trials are showing tradeoff between precision and time complexity.